matrix-org/synapse/docs/specification.rst

 Messages
 ========

-This specification outlines several standard message types, all of which are prefixed with "m.".
+This specification outlines several standard event types, all of which are prefixed with ``m.``

-- Namespacing?

 State messages
 --------------